 Ready to slow down and catch some fireflies on a wooded hillside?
 Or maybe you’re longing to sip a cup of coffee over a game of checkers on your private balcony in the forest?
-I think what you need is an Adirondacks glamping trip.
+I think what you need is a one-of-a-kind getaway glamping in Lake George.
 And I have just the spot.

 Huttopia runs a collection of beautifully rustic glamping resorts in North America, and the company just opened its fourth glamping resort near Lake George Village in New York’s Adirondack Park.